 Kalinian, H. (2006).
 Is There Evidence for Mild Traumatic Brain Injury?
 A Case for the Expert Forensic Neuropsychologist

-An independent forensic neuropsychological examination (INE) also referred to as an independent medical examination (IME), is performed by a forensic neuropsychologist who is hired as an independent contactor by a third party (i.e., attorney) seeking answers to specific questions related to brain-behavior relationships.
+An independent forensic neuropsychological examination (INE) also referred to as an independent medical examination (IME), is performed by a forensic neuropsychologist who is hired as an independent contractor by a third party (i.e., attorney) seeking answers to specific questions related to brain-behavior relationships.
 Examinees undergo Neuropsychological Evaluation to answer a legal question.
 The forensic neuropsychologist is typically involved in four types of legal issues/settings:

 - Administrative (i.e., Social Security Disability, Worker’s Compensation)